 Epilepsy today is largely treated with medication.
-Medications to control seizures are called antiepileptic drugs (AEDs).
-AEDs are intended to reduce or stop seizures, preferably with few side-effects.
-They do not cure epilepsy, they are to control the seizures.
+Medications to control seizures are called antiepileptic drugs (AEDs)and they are intended to reduce or stop seizures, preferably with few side-effects.
+They are not a cure.

 Finding the right medication for you

 Many people get good seizure control with the first medication they try, however some people may need to trial more than one medication before they find the one that works best for them.

 The choice of medication depends upon things your seizure or epilepsy type or syndrome, age, gender, other health conditions, lifestyle, employment and side effects.
 Your doctor will consider these things before prescribing one for you.

 Your doctor will give you instructions on how and when to take the medication and any possible unwanted effects that may occur.
 The pharmacist should also help with any questions.

 However, sometimes finding the best epilepsy medication can be complicated and your doctor may need to change your medication or dose from time to time to better control your seizures or reduce unwanted side effects.